-The mitzvah of separating challah (or ראשית עריסותיכם, the “first of your dough”) was given to בני ישראל when they where camped in the desert before entering the land of Israel for them to start with this mitzvah upon entering the land;
+The mitzvah of separating challah (or ראשית עריסותיכם, the “first of your dough”) was first commanded to the children of Israel when they where camped in the desert before entering the land of Israel — the actual initiation of this mitzvah began upon entering the land;

 בְּבאֲכֶם אֶל הָאָרֶץ..וְהָיָה בַּאֲכָלְכֶם מִלֶּחֶם הָאָרֶץ תָּרִימוּ תְרוּמָה לַה’ רֵאשִׁית עֲרִסתֵכֶם חַלָּה..תִּתְּנוּ לַה’ תְּרוּמָה לְדרתֵיכֶם